IBM/db2sock-ibmi/README.md

 Some languages will use the 'async' pool (reap), others use async 'callback' (nodejs).
 The goal is APIs for any language.

+##Basic 'async' poll/reap vs. callback (not actual)
+At times simple example is best.
+These are not actual APIs, but demonstrate idea 'async' in languages that may not have callback.

 'async' poll/reap example (not actual):
 ```
 // request did NOT halt did NOT halt PHP